-ACL Tear and Reconstruction
+ACL Tear & Reconstruction

-Signs of a Torn ACL
+Signs of an ACL tear

 An ACL tear usually occurs when the knee is hyper-extended or when the knee is twisted harshly.
 Athletes are most susceptible to such injuries when they jump and land awkwardly, slow down quickly, change directions suddenly, or pivot.
 Football, basketball, skiing, and soccer are the sports that tend to produce the most ACL injuries.
 Some signs of a torn ACL are as follows:

 - Popping sensation or loud pop sound in the knee

 - The feeling of instability in the knee